Meezan vs HBL vs UBL Solar Financing 2026: Best Pakistani Bank Loan for Solar

 For most Pakistani homeowners in 2026, Meezan Solar Aasaan or HBL Solar Loan are the two top picks.
 Meezan if you want Shariah compliance and faster processing; HBL if you want longest tenure (7 years vs 5) to minimise monthly outgo.
 NBP has the lowest rate (16%) but slowest processing.
 BOP often runs promotional rates for Punjab residents.

 The single most important number is effective monthly EMI versus monthly bill savings.
 If EMI is at or below monthly savings, you go cash flow neutral or positive from month 1.
 For a Rs 8 lakh system financed over 5 years at 17%, EMI is roughly Rs 20,400 / month.
 Solar savings on a Rs 25k bill home: Rs 22,000 / month.
 Net: positive Rs 1,600 / month from day one.
 Use our Loan EMI Calculator and Solar Payback Calculator to model your specific situation.
+For the full system breakdown including panel count, inverter sizing and net metering setup, read our 5kW solar system Pakistan complete guide, which is the most common residential size financed under these schemes.

 All 5 major bank options side by side